VoiceGrad: Non-Parallel Any-to-Many Voice Conversion with Annealed Langevin Dynamics: Conclusion

 \section{Conclusion}

-In this paper, we proposed VoiceGrad, a non-parallel any-to-many VC method based upon the concepts of score matching and Langevin dynamics: It uses weighted denoising score matching to train a score approximator, a fully convolutional network that predicts the gradient of the log density of the speech feature sequences of multiple speakers, and performs VC by using annealed Langevin dynamics to iteratively update an input feature sequence towards the nearest stationary point of the target distribution based on the trained score approximator network.
-Through objective and subjective experiments, VoiceGrad was shown to perform better than several conventional non-parallel VC methods in an any-to-many VC task.
+In this paper, we proposed VoiceGrad, a non-parallel any-to-many VC method based upon the concepts of score matching, Langevin dynamics, and DPMs: The idea involves training a score approximator, a fully convolutional network with a U-Net structure, to predict the gradient of the log density of the mel-spectrograms of multiple speakers.
+Once the network is trained, it can be used to perform VC through annealed Langevin dynamics or reverse diffusion process to iteratively update the mel-spectrogram of input speech to sound like a target speaker's voice.
+Through objective and subjective experiments, VoiceGrad has demonstrated superior performance to the tested baselines in terms of audio quality and speaker similarity under both closed-set and open-set conditions.
+Additionally, we have found that the concept of BNF conditioning significantly enhances the intelligibility of the generated speech.